-Most people think a website audit is running a tool, getting a score, and receiving a checklist.
+Most people think an enterprise SEO audit is running a tool, getting a score, and receiving a checklist.
 Something like: “Your meta descriptions are too long.
 Your page speed is 42.
 Here are 17 things to fix.”

 That's not an audit.
 That's a report.
 Any tool can generate a report.
-A real website audit tells you why your site isn't performing and what to do about it — grounded in your specific business goals, your competitive landscape, and your actual data.
+A real enterprise SEO audit tells you why your site isn't performing and what to do about it — grounded in your specific business goals, your competitive landscape, and your actual data.

-I recently completed a website audit for an enterprise software company — a $16M business with 140 employees, 500+ customers across 30 countries, and a founding team that includes former executives from the largest player in their industry.
+I recently completed an enterprise SEO audit for a software company — a $16M business with 140 employees, 500+ customers across 30 countries, and a founding team that includes former executives from the largest player in their industry.
 Their product wins awards.
 Their website was holding them back.

-Here's what that audit actually involved — and what you should expect if you're considering website audit services for your own business.
+Here's what that audit actually involved — and what you should expect if you're considering enterprise SEO audit services for your own business.

 1. Technical foundation